webmin/authentic-theme/README.md

 ###Supported modules

-####_ConfigServer Security & Firewall_
-Theme only re-renders this module and adds support for code highlight, when editing files manually

 ####_Filemin_
 Theme has great support for this module, by adding numerous mast-have features.
 Most noticeable are listing without page reload (using XHR requests) and full keyboard support, which enables you to use _Filemin_ just as normal desktop browser.